lnharvin/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
 A Board of Elections employee has been given the task to complete an audit on a recent local congressional election.
+Task requirements are as follows:
   1. Calculate the total number of votes cast.
   2. Get a complete list of candidates who received votes.
   3. Calculate the total number of votes received for each candidate.